 Turner-Smith's elegant balancing act is even more impressive when you consider the long list of projects demanding her attention.
 The actress recently stunned in a campaign for Skim's Solutionwear, and now stars in a new campaign for Gucci's Bloom Profumo Di Fiori fragrance by Gucci creative director Alessandro Michele.
 For Turner-Smith, who is a self-proclaimed flower-enthusiast, the partnership was a natural fit.
 "I like to think that flowers are nature's perfume," she says, describing the fragrance as a vivid woody-floral.
 "But more than that, I thought that Alessandro's vision was stunning and powerful.
 It spoke to my style."

 That bold and vibrant style stems from the confidence Turner-Smith largely credits to her Jamaican heritage.
-"I only valued and realized how so much of my culture had shaped my views on beauty as I've become an adult," Turner-Smith says.
+"I only valued and realised how so much of my culture had shaped my views on beauty as I've become an adult," Turner-Smith says.
 "There's a sense of pride and passion that many Jamaicans have."

 Turner-Smith says that passion, along with seeing people that looked like her on TV, largely inspired her to chase after her dreams.
 "Seeing people of Jamaican and Caribbean heritage like me in fashion and media influenced and inspired me," she says, adding that supermodel Naomi Campbell was one of her biggest inspirations growing up.
 "To see a darker-skinned Black woman doing her thing for so long was so stunning.
 I felt connected to that."